getsentry/sentry.engineering/data/blog/building-a-product-tour-in-react.md

 ## Wrapping Up

-Thanks to [the many reviewers](https://github.com/getsentry/sentry/pull/85900) who helped shape the API, and another callout for @Malachi Willey  who sanded down some of the rougher edges.
+Thanks to [the many reviewers](https://github.com/getsentry/sentry/pull/85900) who helped shape the API, and another callout for [Malachi](https://github.com/malwilley) who sanded down some of the rougher edges.
 The current (April 9, 2025) version of the tour provider is available to inspect [on GitHub](https://github.com/getsentry/sentry/tree/054082d90608639d513838ec6bd17985fd06e4cd/static/app/components/tours), and you may have already taken a few of these tours in Sentry already (and if you have some thoughts please let us know!).
 We added some nice-to-haves, like navigation via keyboard, focus scoping and new styles, but the bones still match what we’ve gone over today.

 The important part, is that it’s live and being used as you read this (probably) and teaching users something new (hopefully).